Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on Robustness Radii of Inputs from Different Categories

 We trained a CNN (denoted as CNN-MNIST) on MNIST of 7 layers: the input layer, a convolutional layer with 6 filters of size \(3\times 3\), a max-pooling layer of \((2,2)\), a convolutional layer with 16 filters of size \(3\times 3\), a max-pooling layer of \((2,2)\), a fully connected layer of 128 neurons and an output layer with 10 labels.
 The accuracy is \(98.62\%\).

 As in Section~\ref{obcomplete}, we utilize ERAN with DeepZono domain~\cite{singh2018fast} to compute the approximate robustness radii of the first 100 inputs from each of the six categories.
-Figure~\ref{ob1cnnmnist} shows the results on CNN-MNIST.
+Figure~\ref{ob1cnnmnist} shows the number of inputs, the approximate robustness radii of which are above a given value.
 We can see that the computed approximate robustness radii of all inputs are much smaller (i.e., \(\leq 0.04\)) than those computed on the small network FNN-MNIST.
 We do not know whether the approximate robustness radii are close to the exact robustness radii, which we cannot get even after several days of computation.
 However, most importantly, the characteristics of approximate robustness radii of inputs of different categories are the same as exact robustness radii.
 That is the approximate robustness radii of valid inputs (i.e., the red line) are much larger than that of other inputs.
 In fact, if we set the threshold as 0.01, we can reject \(75\%\) misclassified clean data, \(95\%\) FGSM adversarial examples where \(\epsilon = 0.1\), \(100\%\) FGSM adversarial examples where \(\epsilon = 0.05\), \(100\%\) C\(\&\)W adversarial examples, and \(100\%\) HOP adversarial examples, and only \(3\%\) valid inputs.

 We trained a LeNet-5~\cite{lecun1998} CNN (denoted as CNN-CIFAR in this paper) on CIFAR10 of 8 layers: the input layer, a convolutional layer with 6 filters of size \(5\times 5\), a max-pooling layer of \((2,2)\), a convolutional layer with 16 filters of size \(5\times 5\), a max-pooling layer of \((2,2)\), two fully connected layers of 120 and 84 neurons respectively, an output layer with 10 labels.
 The accuracy is \(73.66\%\).